kbdev05/instawidgetd8/README.txt

 Below are the Steps to Configuration:-

-1.Login to Your Instagram Account in a Different tab.
+Login to Your Instagram Account in a Different tab.

 1.Go to /admin/config/instagram-settings on your Drupal Website.,after enabling the instawidget Module.